jclouds/legacy-jclouds/aws/s3/samples/googleappengine/README.txt

     under the License.
     ====================================================================
 ====
-This samples uses the Google App Engine for Java SDK located at http://googleappengine.googlecode.com/files/appengine-java-sdk-1.2.0.zip
+This samples uses the Google App Engine for Java SDK located at http://googleappengine.googlecode.com/files/appengine-java-sdk-1.2.1.zip

-Please unzip the above file and modify your maven settings.xml like below before attempting to run 'mvn install'
+Please unzip the above file and modify your maven settings.xml like below before attempting to run 'mvn -Plive install'

     <profile>
       <id>appengine</id>